 While the GM BuyPower Card offers some travel benefits such as lost luggage insurance and the concierge service, avid travelers should consider travel rewards cards such as American Express® Gold Card, with its attractive welcome offer and access to VIP travel perks.
 While this doesn’t include lounge access, passes can be purchased at a decent rate.

-Another card that pairs up well with the GM BuyPower card is the Citi® Diamond Preferred® card, which offers a 0 percent intro APR on purchases and balance transfers for 18 months (14.74 percent to 24.74 percent variable APR thereafter).
-Just keep in mind the balance transfer fee of 3 percent or $5, whichever is greater.
+Another card that pairs up well with the GM BuyPower card is the Citi® Diamond Preferred® Card, which offers a 0 percent intro APR on purchases for 12 months and on balance transfers for 21 months (16.74 percent to 27.49 percent variable APR thereafter; balance transfers must be completed within the first four months).
+Just keep in mind the balance transfer fee of 5 percent or $5, whichever is greater.

 If you’re eager to get behind the wheel of a Chevrolet, GMC, Cadillac or Buick in a few years, the GM BuyPower card will help get you there.
 A quick calculation shows that spending $10,000 in an annual card cycle will earn you $250 (5 percent of $5,000) and $100 (2 percent of $5,000).
 If you have the card for a few years before your car purchase, that can translate to substantial savings on the purchase.

 If, however, you’re not in the market for a car, but you’d like a cash back card, then you’d be better off with the Discover it Cash Back, Capital One SavorOne Cash Rewards Credit Card or the Chase Freedom Unlimited.